machinewrapped/gpt-subtrans/readme.md

 Version 0.4 features significant optimisations to the GUI making it more responsive and usable, along with numerous bug fixes.

+Version 0.3 featured a major effort to bring the GUI up to full functionality and usability, including adding options dialogs and more, plus many bug fixes.

 Version 0.2 employs a new prompting approach that greatly reduces desyncs caused by GPT merging together source lines in the translation.
 This can reduce the naturalness of the translation when the source and target languages have very different grammar, but it provides a better base for a human to polish the output.

 The instructions have also been made more detailed, with multiple examples of correct output for GPT to reference, and the generation of summaries has been improved so that GPT is better able to understand the context of the batch it is translating.
 Additionally, double-clicking a scene or batch now allows the summary to be edited by hand, which can greatly improve the results of a retranslation and of subsequent batches or scenes.
 Individually lines can also be edited by double-clicking them.